back-2-95/azure-terraform/README.md

 What you’ll get
 - A local S3-compatible endpoint at http://localhost:9000
 - A MinIO web console at http://localhost:9001
-- An S3 bucket named tfstate created automatically
+- An S3 bucket named tfstate created automatically (via scripts/minio-create-bucket.sh)

 Start MinIO
 1) From the repository root, start the stack: